-I have always used ZSH on a Mac.
+I have always used ZSH on Mac.
 There are many ways to customize ZSH.
 Recently, I felt that my shell was extremely slow.
 I had experimented with many ZSH plugins and themes.
 After testing a few options, I decided to switch to the Fish shell.
 This was not as straightforward as I expected, so I decided to write a blog post about it.

 brew install fish